 Not far from the Heritage Coast, Seaham Hall is the perfect place to visit if you need some R&R time.
 I had a gorgeous spa day there and it was the perfect indulgence on a busy week in Durham!

 One of my favourite things I did on my trip was simply driving around the Durham Dales.
 This stretching landscape in the west of the county is filled with rolling countryside, tranquil moors, and picturesque villages.
-It’s largely taken up by the North Pennines Area of Outstanding Natural Beauty, a rugged and wild landscape of dramatic valleys, winding rivers, and plummeting waterfalls…
+The Dales is also home to the North Pennines Area of Outstanding Natural Beauty, a rugged and wild landscape of dramatic valleys, winding rivers, and plummeting waterfalls…

 Feel the Force at High Force